egoist/website/README.md

 # egoist.sh

-The homepage for EGOIST, built with Next.js and MDX.
+The homepage for EGOIST, built with Saber

 ## License